robertpitt/Google-Plus-javascript-API/readme.md

 - Once enable you will have a dhashboard for your application, this is where you will find your **Simple API Access API Key**
 - Download a copy of the GooglePlusAPI.js file and add it to your webserver

-In your html, within the head of your document, you can load the javascript API like so
+if your using client side, you need to load the library by adding the following require block to your head and setting it to the correct path

 `<script type="text/javascript" src="/path/to/googleplusapi.compressed.js"></script>`

+if your using server side, you need to requriet he library like so.

+`var GooglePlusAPI = require('/path/to/googleplusapi.js')`

 once this has been loaded you can then proceed to using the api.